 Scrum Alliance Code of Ethics

 We believe that the credibility and reputation of the Scrum Alliance is shaped by the collective conduct of individual practitioners.
 This Code of Ethics establishes the expectations that we have of ourselves and our fellow practitioners in the global Scrum community, and establishes an organization-wide understanding of appropriate behavior.
-This Code applies to all members of the Scrum Alliance.
+This Code applies to all Scrum Alliance members and those holding or applying for any Scrum Alliance certification (collectively, “practitioners”).

-Violations of this Code are determined in accordance with the bylaws, policies and procedures of the Scrum Alliance.
-Any disciplinary action instituted by the Scrum Alliance shall be binding and final upon the member and without recourse to the Alliance, its officers, members or staff.
+Violations of this Code are determined in accordance with the Disciplinary Policy and Procedures and Review Policy and Procedures of the Scrum Alliance.
+Any final disciplinary action instituted by the Scrum Alliance shall be binding and final upon the practitioner and without recourse to the Alliance, its officers, members or staff.

-All Scrum Alliance members have an obligation to themselves and to the Alliance to represent themselves truthfully, professionally and in a non-misleading manner.
-All Scrum Alliance members shall:
+All Scrum Alliance practitioners have an obligation to themselves and to the Alliance to represent themselves truthfully, professionally and in a non-misleading manner and to protect the integrity of all Alliance issued certifications and of the process by which those certifications are earned and awarded.
+All Scrum Alliance practitioners shall:

 - Not engage in or condone behavior that is designed to deceive others.

-All Scrum Alliance members shall conduct themselves in a most professional and ethical manner so as neither to offend nor bring discredit to themselves, the Scrum Alliance, or their fellow Scrum Alliance members.
-All Scrum Alliance members shall:
+All Scrum Alliance practitioners shall conduct themselves in a most professional and ethical manner so as neither to offend nor bring discredit to themselves, the Scrum Alliance, or their fellow Scrum Alliance practitioners.
+All Scrum Alliance practitioners shall:

-- Maintain a collegial relationship with fellow members based upon respect, professional courtesy, dignity and the highest ethical standards
+- Maintain a collegial relationship with fellow practitioners based upon respect, professional courtesy, dignity and high ethical standards;

-- Not discriminate against others based on, but not limited to, gender, race, ethnicity, age, religion, disability, nationality, or sexual orientation
+- Not discriminate against or harass others based on gender, race, ethnicity, age, religion, disability, nationality, sexual orientation, or any other legally protected status;

-- Protect proprietary or confidential information that has been entrusted to them and maintain the confidentiality of business or personal affairs of clients, the Scrum Alliance, and other members
+- Protect proprietary or confidential information that has been entrusted to them and maintain the confidentiality of business or personal affairs of clients, the Scrum Alliance, and other practitioners;

 - Conduct themselves in a professional manner, even when it is not reciprocated.